 Esial / TELECOM Nancy projects

-As a project leader and Scrum master, my main duties involve project organization and communication, and work towards matching the Scrum method as a team.
+As a project leader and Scrum master, my main duties involved project organization and communication, and work towards embracing the Scrum method as a team.

 Anim'Est - Intranet, website